google/tsunami-security-scanner/docs/howto/new-detector/new-detector-java.md

 # Writing a Tsunami detector (Java)

+NOTE: We now expect you to write plugins using the templated format first.
+Only resort to Java or Python if the plugin cannot be written with the templated format.

 ## Overview

 Each Tsunami detector needs the following pieces which we will create in this